-As with all medicines inhaled antibiotics can cause some side-effects, the most common one is chest tightness, and some patients are unable to take inhaled antibiotics because of this.
+As with all medicines inhaled antibiotics can cause some side-effects, the most common one is chest tightness.
+Some patients are unable to take inhaled antibiotics because of this.

 The first time that you have inhaled antibiotics we will give you a 'test' dose on ward 29 and monitor your lung function.
-If it is safe to do so, then you can start taking the inhaled antibiotic on a more permanent basis.
+If it is safe to do so, then we start the inhaled antibiotic on a more permanent basis.